 Toothache can occur in the teeth and around the jaws and is caused by a number of different dental issues.
 Usually, the pain begins suddenly and can range from mild discomfort to severe pain.
 It can come and go, but it can also be constant and made worse by eating or drinking.
 Additionally, tooth pain may get progressively worse as time goes on, so it is essential to see a dentist as soon as you can.

 Tooth pain occurs when the dental pulp becomes inflamed.
 The dental pulp is made of delicate tissue containing blood vessels and sensitive nerves.
-The dental pulp can become inflamed for a number of reasons, including:
+The dental pulp can become inflamed for several reasons, including: